The terms CNC Router and CNC Mill are thrown around a lot in the CNC community.

 Due to their large travel, CNC routers need to move fast to be effective.

 Typically, CNC routers are available with 3-axis movement.
-However, you may find 4, 5, and 6-axes routers for complex projects.
+However, you may find 4, 5, and 6-axis routers for complex projects.

 For instance, a CNC router with a rotary axis helps to do CNC woodturning.